-Use only manufacturer replacement parts.
-Substitute parts may not meet the required standards.
+When servicing your product, remember to use only manufacturer replacement parts.
+Substitute parts may not meet the standards required for safe, dependable operation.

-Record the model and serial number of your unit on the cover of this manual.
-The parts department needs this information to insure that you receive the correct parts.
+To facilitate parts ordering, record the model and serial number of your unit in the space provided on the cover of this manual.
+This information may be obtained from the identification plate located on the product.

+The parts department needs this information to insure that you receive the correct parts for your specific model.